perkss/eggplant/README.md

 # eggplant
 # Behaviour Driven Development (BDD) Library for Clojure

+# BE PREPARED A BIG REWRITE IS HAPPENING!!
+BE EXCITED

 ## Details

 Eggplant is a behaviour driven development (BDD) library for Clojure.
 Eggplant's focus is on data driven testing to enable a data driven language such as Clojure to be adequately tested.
 It will use specifications written in a very simple user friendly language to enforce executable tests that can be automated along with providing living documentation.